-When most people think of apprenticeships, many will think of the construction industry, or a trade.
+What is an apprenticeship?
+When most people think of this question, many will think of the construction industry, or a trade.
 While these areas rely heavily on the apprenticeship system, a number of other industries also use on the job training as the starting point for a career.

 One of the other main industries which use this training method is the hospitality industry, with many workers in this area relying on an apprenticeship program to get their foot in the door.